Skip to main content Skip to footer

 Country Risk Analysis of India

-The economy is relatively diversified, with a strong global position in ICT, pharmaceuticals, steel and petrochemicals.
-However, the scale of the manufacturing industry and goods export sector remains limited, with each accounting for around 13 per cent of GDP, as is integration into global value chains, although there has been an upswing in electronics exports in recent years.
-In combination with limited natural resources, this contributes to a structural trade deficit.
+The economy is diversified with strong global positions in information technology, pharmaceuticals, steel, and petrochemicals.
+However, both the size of the manufacturing sector and goods exports are limited (each representing 12–13 percent of GDP), as is integration into global value chains.
+Combined with limited natural resources, this contributes to structural trade deficits.

 Business environment